rickycarpainter/CS256/TASKLIST.md

  - [ ] transitions instead of jump loading of new answers? this is easy in JQuery and probably not nearly worth our time without it
  - [x] needs more color/green in bottom area
- - [x] number of answers and &ldquo;answers&rdquo; are too close together
+ - [x] number of answers and "answers" are too close together
  - [x] leaf could be bigger or something
  - [x] align search bar